Skip to main content

 The problem: There is a common belief that "more filtration stages = better water."
 This leads people to buy 5-stage, 6-stage, or even 8-stage systems when their water quality does not warrant it.
 More stages mean more maintenance, higher replacement costs, and in the case of RO, more water waste.

 When this happens: The most common version of this mistake is buying a ZeroWater pitcher because "it removes the most."
-ZeroWater's 5-stage filters remove 99.6% of TDS, but each filter only lasts 15-25 gallons (vs. 40-120 for competitors) and costs $15 per cartridge.
-In a high-TDS area, that is a new filter every 2-3 weeks at $0.60-$1.00 per gallon — more expensive than many bottled waters.
+ZeroWater's 5-stage filters remove 99.6% of TDS, but each filter only lasts 15-25 gallons (vs. 40-120 for competitors) and costs significantly more per cartridge.
+In a high-TDS area, that is a new filter every 2-3 weeks at a per-gallon cost that can exceed bottled water — more expensive than many bottled waters.

 The fix: Match filtration to your actual water quality issues.
 If your TDS is under 200 ppm and you have no lead or PFAS concerns, a standard carbon filter is all you need.
 Save the 6-stage RO for water that actually has problems carbon cannot solve.